 - Experience working in a LAMP software environment (i.e., Linux, Apache, MySQL, and PHP).
 PHP 8 experience is a plus.

-- Familiarity with the Laravel PHP framework is preferred by not required.
+- Familiarity with the Laravel PHP framework.

 - Familiarity with Amazon Web Services, such as EC2, Elastic Beanstalk, RDS and S3.